kedoshim/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-A Javascript implementation of the rock paper and scissor game made as a project fo The ODin Project
+A web implementation of the rock paper and scissor game made as a project fo The Odin Project